NethEshi/BabyCare/README.md

 # BabyCare
-This is my Final Year Individual Research Project.
+This is my Final Year Research Project.
 Title is Predictive Digital Weight Monitoring System for Children Under Age Five.